-Temperatures will be checked with a no touch thermometer.
-Once staff has been screened, they will sign in by checking off they have been screened.
+\Temperatures will be taken with a no touch thermometer.
+Once staff has screened themselves, they will sign in by checking off they have been screened.
 If an employee answers "yes" to any of the screening questions or has a current temperature of 100 degrees Fahrenheit or greater, they will be required to immediately leave the building and contact their supervisor.

-All children attending school will have a temperature check by the bus matron before boarding the school bus and prior to arriving at school, the bus matron will also ask parent/guardian screening questions.
-On arrival, all children will have their temperature taken again and a daily health check by their classroom staff.
+\On bus arrival, all children will have their temperature taken and a daily health check by their classroom staff.
 If a child has a fever 100 degrees Fahrenheit or more, parent/guardian will be required to pick up their child and have evaluated by their health care provider.